mat-gys/Tesis-Maestr-a/README.md

 In this repository, you'll find the replication files for my updated UdeSA Master's thesis:

-# Psychological Momentum and Timeouts: Evidence from E-sports
+# Momentum-stopping Timeouts: Effects on Performance

 ## Data
 The file `parsed` in the `ouput` folder has all the data necessary to run the dofile regressions.